Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems like you've included a code snippet related to reading a file, but I can’t translate that directly without more context.
-If you can provide the specific text or content you want to be translated into Japanese, I’d be happy to help!
+I'm sorry, but I cannot access or read files directly.
+However, if you provide the text you'd like translated into Japanese, I’d be happy to assist you!
+Just paste the text here, and I'll include some emojis to make it more engaging. 😊

-If you're looking for a way to read a file in Japanese while using emojis, please share the content or provide some additional details. 😊📄